 - eg. The 8th house from the ascendant will give the changes in the physical environments and your response to it.
 But to find out how the matters of this house affect you on the emotional levels check out the condition of the house 8th from the birth moon.

-7. And then finally the most tedious but complete analysis, reorient the chart with this house as the first house to analyse it completely.
-The empty house is not your focus house.
+And then finally the most tedious but complete analysis, reorient the chart with this focus house as the first house to analyse it completely.

 - Use a paper and pencil to make it easier.
 For each house now pay attention to the its sign, its planets and owner planet.